-These are some of the worst crowdfunding campaigns the Internet has to offer, featuring everything from stupid GoFundMe campaigns like the one to find out the truth about #deflategate, to a Kickstarter fan project to break up Ciara and Russell Wilson.
+These are some of the worst crowdfunding campaigns the internet has to offer, featuring everything from stupid GoFundMe campaigns like the one to find out the truth about #deflategate, to a Kickstarter fan project to break up Ciara and Russell Wilson.
 While some of these dumb things on GoFundMe might actually resonate with some people (like the one to help a lady buy a hedgehog), others are just plain wacky.

 The Fund To Prove The Earth Is Flat

-Despite the overwhelming amount of scientific evidence to the contrary, rapper B.o.B. is convinced the Earth is flat.
-He's so certain, in fact, that he launched a GoFundMe campaign in September 2017.
+Despite the overwhelming amount of scientific evidence to the contrary, rapper B.o.B. is thoroughly convinced that the Earth is flat.
+He is so certain, in fact, that he launched a GoFundMe campaign in September 2017.

-The Fund To Send A Woman Around The World For Spiritual Healing
+The Fund To Send A Woman Around The World For 'Spiritual Healing'

 Traveling the world sounds like an amazing opportunity.
 And the chance to travel the world on someone else's dime?
 Even better.

-This woman - only identified as Rebecca G. - is asking people to help her pay for a $10,000 round-the-world trip so she can advance in her "spiritual journey."
+Rebecca G. is asking people to help her pay for a $10,000 round-the-world trip, all so she can advance in her "spiritual journey."

 Sure.
-She promises that as she travels she will help others realize their own spiritual journey all while living out her dream.
-How she plans to help others is unclear.
+She promises that as she travels she will help others realize their own spiritual journey, all while living out her dream.
+How she plans to help others is unclear, though.
 What we do know is that she plans to write a book about it.
 Yay?

-A Fund to Erase This Bad Decision
+A Fund To Erase This Bad Decision

 Turns out getting a job was tough for this tattooed New Yorker.
 To help erase her (really, really, really) terrible decision and hopefully brighten up her job prospects, she started a GoFundMe campaign to get the 420 tattoo removed from her forehead.